lacanoid/pgddl/README.md

   Do not run generated scripts on production databases without testing them!
 - It is kind of slow-ish for complicated dependancy trees

-That said, it has still proven quite useful in a number of situations and is used with a number of production databases.
+That said, it has still proven quite useful in a many situations and is being used with a number of production databases.

 Curently developed and tested on PostgreSQL 10.